Suzuki method

-The Suzuki method is a music curriculum and teaching philosophy dating from the mid-20th century, created by Japanese violinist and pedagogue Shinichi Suzuki (1898–1998).
-The method aims to create an environment for learning music which parallels the linguistic environment of acquiring a native language.
-Suzuki believed that this environment would also help to foster good moral character.
+The Suzuki method is a mid-20th-century music curriculum and teaching method created by Japanese violinist and pedagogue Shinichi Suzuki.
+The method claims to create a reinforcing environment for learning music for young learners.

 Background

-The Suzuki Method was conceived in the mid-20th century by Shinichi Suzuki, a Japanese violinist.
-As a skilled violinist but a beginner at the German language who struggled to learn it, Suzuki noticed that children pick up their native language quickly, whereas adults consider even dialects "difficult" to learn but are spoken with ease by children at age five or six.
-He reasoned that if children have the skill to acquire their native language, they have the necessary ability to become proficient on a musical instrument.
-Suzuki decided to develop his teaching method (rather than become a professional violinist) after a conversation with Leonor Michaelis, who was Professor of Biochemistry at the University of Nagoya.
+The Suzuki Method was conceived in the mid-20th century by Shinichi Suzuki, a Japanese violin salesman.
+Suzuki noticed that children pick up their native language quickly, whereas adults consider even dialects of their own language difficult to learn.
+He reasoned that if children have the skill to acquire their native language, they might have the ability to become proficient on a musical instrument.
+Suzuki decided to develop a teaching method after a conversation with Leonor Michaelis, who was Professor of Biochemistry at the University of Nagoya.

-Suzuki pioneered the idea that preschool age children could learn to play the violin if the learning steps were small enough and the instrument was scaled down to fit their body.
+Suzuki pioneered the idea that a preschool age child could learn to play the violin if the learning steps were small enough and the instrument was scaled down to fit their body.
 He modeled his method, which he called "Talent Education" (才能教育, sainō kyōiku), after his theories of natural language acquisition.
 Suzuki believed that every child, if properly taught, was capable of a high level of musical achievement.
-He also made it clear that the goal of such musical education was to raise generations of children with "noble hearts" (as opposed to creating famous musical prodigies).
+He also made it clear that the goal of such musical education was to raise generations of children with "noble hearts" as opposed to creating famous musical prodigies.

 Philosophy

 The central belief of Suzuki, based on his language acquisition theories, is that all people can (and will) learn from their environment.
-The essential components of his method spring from the desire to create the "right environment" for learning music (he believed that this positive environment would also help to foster excellent character in every student).
+The essential components of his method spring from the desire to create the "right environment" for learning music, which he also believed would foster excellent character in every student.

+The method parallels the linguistic environment of acquiring a native language from the young age, which is usually referred to "mother-tongue" method.
+Suzuki believed that this environment would also help to foster good moral character.
 These components include: